The Flower Farming Intensive Workshop (at the farm)

-The cost includes lunch at a local farm shop, so please advise us of any food allergies / intolerances at the time of booking.
-Please bring your own drinks (water / hot drinks flasks etc) and any mid morning / afternoon snacks you might like.
+The cost also includes lunch at a local farm shop, so please advise us of any food allergies / intolerances at the time of booking.
+Please bring any mid morning / afternoon snacks you might like.

-Please note that workshops at Common Farm Flowers are taking place outside, under cover of our sail and out on the farm (where there is no cover!)
+Please note that workshops at Common Farm Flowers take place in our studio barn, as well as out on the farm (where there is no cover!)
 Please wear clothes suitable for the weather (layers, waterproof clothes) and bring shoes / boots that are designed to walk on rough grassy paths.